How Dangerous is a BJJ Brown Belt? | Explained

-Most people know that anyone with a black belt in any martial art is dangerous..
-Well what about a brown belt?
+Most people know that anyone with a black belt in any martial art is dangerous, but what about those with brown belts?

 How Does a Brown Belt Stack Up in Rank?

-In Brazilian Jiu Jitsu, a Brown belt is the rank right before Black belt.
+In Brazilian Jiu-Jitsu, a Brown belt is the rank right before a Black belt.
 On average it takes 6-8 years to become a Brown belt for someone who trains at least 3 times a week.

 - White